Top-ranked NHL prospects adapt to rescheduled draft

 They answered questions about their hockey careers, NHL aspirations, and how they're preparing for the virtual draft, which was rescheduled to Oct.
 6-7 from June 26-27 because of the coronavirus pandemic which shut down their leagues and forced a summer of workouts and Zoom calls with league front-office personnel.

-"It will be a big relief once we get drafted," said Sudbury Wolves center Quinton Byfield, the No. 2-ranked player who grew up a fan of the Tampa Bay Lightning (he predicts center Braydon Point will win the Conn Smythe Trophy) but is cheering for the Dallas Stars who trail 2-1 in the Stanley Cup final in Edmonton.
+"It will be a big relief once we get drafted," said Sudbury Wolves center Quinton Byfield, the No. 2-ranked player who grew up a fan of the Tampa Bay Lightning (he predicts center Brayden Point will win the Conn Smythe Trophy) but is cheering for the Dallas Stars who trail 2-1 in the Stanley Cup final in Edmonton.

 "My main goal is to play in the NHL but if I go back to Sudbury that will give me more motivation to prove myself and win the OHL (Ontario Hockey League) and the Memorial Cup (national championship of the Canadian Hockey League)."